MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/refs-deduplication-and-compression.md

 **Status:** Resolved.

-If the CSV is moved to another machine of the instance while compression is in progress, the job failed event isn't logged in the ReFS deduplication channel.
+If the CSV is moved to another machine of the system while compression is in progress, the job failed event isn't logged in the ReFS deduplication channel.
 However, we don't anticipate significant usage impact because of this issue.

 ## Next steps